MaxAper/InventoryOverhaul/README.md

-# Inventory Overhaul for Doom & Doom II
+# Inventory Overhaul for Doom II
-A small tactical gameplay enhancement add-on for Doom and Doom II.
+A small tactical gameplay enhancement add-on for Doom II.

 What it adds:
   * Reload to all vanilla weapons.